“Shirley The Medium” is an original recomposition of elements from diverse sources:

 - Between Courage and Eustace/Muriel, who won’t listen to him.

 - The Minotaur opponent: The ghouls inside the box.
 (This is also the least interesting opponent.)

 Cleverly, the audience is not shown the ghouls.
 Instead we see Courage watching the ghouls.

 We’re offered a taste of ghoulishness when we see Courage transmogrify.

 Courage always has the same plan.

 This story is similar to the mattress episode in that the plan comes from Muriel and Eustace initially.
-Muriel wants Eustace to wish Horse a happy birthday while Eustace wants to connect with his brother in order to find out what he did with the key to his box of money, which Courage has found while looking for his yo-yo, and naively handed it over.
-The interesting comic technique her is piling coincidence upon coincidence.
+Muriel wants Eustace to wish Horse a happy birthday while Eustace wants to connect with his brother in order to find out what he did with the key to his box of money, which Courage has found while looking for his yo-yo, and naively handed over.
+The interesting comic technique here is piling coincidence upon coincidence.
 All of these things are happening at once:

 - It’s Horse’s birthday